[Minor revision–posted 2/19/21 (replaces 1/24/20 edition)]

 (12) Managing Director of Planning and Administration – non-voting member

-(13) Designee appointed by the Associate Vice President of Operations (organizer) – non-voting member
+(13) Designee appointed by the Associate Vice President for Operations (organizer) – non-voting member

 d.
 The council will meet on a regular basis and, with the exception of ex officio members, all council members will have voting privileges, to include representatives for absent council members.
 The chair will disseminate approved meeting minutes and meeting materials.
 Voting approvals will be under a quorum of voting members of 50 percent of voting delegates plus one.